miguelrsgoncalves/gdd_latex_template/README.md

 GDD LaTeX Template is the open source template for your Game Design Document!
 This template was built so that it stays out of your way while providing you with all the tools, formatting and project structure needed out of the box.

-## Project Structure
+## Template Structure

-This project is organized into modular components, where all files are stored inside each respective folder.
-Knowing where each file you need to edit is crucial.
+This template is organized into modular components, where all files are stored inside each respective folder.
+Knowing where to find each file you need to edit is crucial:

 ```
 .